keypulsations/video_music/README.md

 ## Future work

-* More sophisticated musical structure (keep to a 2m track limitation)
+* Much more sophisticated musical variation and structure (keep to a 2m track limitation)
 * Assess video content with [Google's Cloud Vision](https://cloud.google.com/vision/) or [Amazon's Rekognition](https://aws.amazon.com/rekognition/)
 ** Pick from a list of "genres" based on video content
 * Productize the app in a web interface that accepts a video upload